 Our firm charges a standard 40% fee at the end of our clients’ Jones Act or maritime cases.
-Our clients do not pay for our services out of pocket, but instead, the fee is taken out of their settlement.
+Our clients do not pay for our services out of pocket, but instead, the lawyer fees are taken out of their settlement.
 If the case does not settle, our clients are not required to pay any fee or pay us back in any way.
 This is referred to as a “contingency fee.”
 Maritime injury cases work a bit differently from other accident cases, which is why the attorney fee is slightly more.

 During your maritime case we will do all of the following: